My Weekend Escape: Singapore to Nongsa Batam, Indonesia

 Weekend Getaway Itinerary

-Here is a quick overview of my 2-day quick weekend getaway itinerary to help you better plan your trip to Nongsa:
+Here is a quick overview of my 2-day quick weekend getaway itinerary to help you plan your trip to Nongsa:

 Day 1 (Saturday)